KyberNetwork/developer-portal/faqs.md

 Your stake (regardless of delegation) for the current epoch remains unchanged.
 Changes will only take effect from the next epoch onwards.

 #### Case 2: Withdrawal amount > deposit amount made during current epoch
-You or your pool master’s voting power and your reward amount will be recomputed for the current epoch, even if you or your pool master have voted prior to a pool member’s withdrawal.
+You or your pool operator’s voting power and your reward amount will be recomputed for the current epoch, even if you or your pool operator have voted prior to a pool member’s withdrawal.

 You may refer to the section below to see how your stake is affected.